This post may contain affiliate links. Please see my disclosure policy for details.

 I stayed in Vilnius for a week with Tinggly and I was able to cover a lot of ground while I was here.
 Not only did I explore the capital, but also neighbouring cities like Kaunas and even the Hill of Crosses!

-So, if you’re looking for some inspirations for your travels, make sure you check out my detailed guides below;
+So, if you’re looking for some inspiration for your travels, make sure you check out my detailed guides below;